mdotstrange/NightmarePuppeteerPublic/Add3dModelsReadMe.md

 * **Mixamo**
 * Models exported from Mixamo.com
 * If you rig a model using mixamo and download it from Mixamo.com it should also work
+* Mixamo rigs DO NOT have jaws so you can't use them for lip sync unless you add a jaw joint and skin it yourself.
+See [here](link to jaw examples) for details.

 -----------------------------
 * **iClone Character Creator**